nlamprian/software-development-by-example/examples/project-5/README.md

 **Intro**

-Configure the project with make.
+Configure a project with make.

 **Guide**